 Current therapies for GBM include surgical removal, chemotherapy, radiation therapy, or a combination of those.
-Each treatment has its own disadvantage that makes it ineffective for GBM.
-Surgical removal cannot perfectly remove GBM and leaves the remaining GBM cells in the brain.
+Each treatment modality has its own advantages and disadvantages.
+Surgery removes most of the bulk tumor but it cannot remove individual cells, which remain in the brain.
 Chemotherapy is normally administered to treat these remaining GBM cells, however it is challenging to specifically target the distributed GBM cells without killing the surrounding healthy normal cells.
-Radiation therapy is a powerful treatment, but has similar difficulties as chemotherapy since shooting lasers specifically at all the cancer cells without damaging the surrounding healthy normal cells is impossible.
-As seen in these cases, all the current treatment approaches have huge clinical challenges, which makes GBM currently impossible to treat.
-In our research, Dr. Nikos Tapinos and I are at Step 1 (Discovery and Development), and we have been investigating the mechanism of GBM metastasis, the development of malignant growth beyond the initial cancer site, and testing the efficacy of our treatment candidate in test tubes and animals.
-Our challenge is to develop an approach that overcomes the surgical disadvantage.
+Radiation therapy has similar disadvantages as chemotherapy since targeting only cancer cells without damaging the surrounding healthy normal cells is impossible.
+As explained above, all the current approaches face huge clinical challenges, which makes GBM currently impossible to treat.

-As seen in these examples, GliaTrap can serve as a new treatment delivery method in concert with surgical removal and chemotherapy.
+GliaTrap can utilize not only anti-tumor agents, but also lure/use the body’s natural immune cells.
+Anti-tumor agents in GliaTrap can be replaced with immune cell activators, molecules that boost the ability of immune cells to attack cancer cells.
+GliaTrap can serve as a new treatment delivery method in concert with surgical removal and chemotherapy.
 GliaTrap combines targeted capture and drug release to increase therapeutic efficacy and safety by selectively killing the cancer cells that surgical removal and chemotherapy might miss.
-As a result, GliaTrap will magnify the survivability rate of GBM patients.
+As a result, GliaTrap could increase the survival rate of GBM patients.

 1. Louis, D. N. et al. The 2016 World Health Organization Classification of Tumors of the Central Nervous System: a summary.
 Acta Neuropathologica 131, 803–820 (2016).